-BBQ Bros Partners With Beetroot Hospitality To Bring 8 Restaurants To The UAE
+BBQ Bros Partners with Beetroot Hospitality to Bring 8 Restaurants to the UAE

-(MENAFN- Mid-East Info) Massive media : BBQ Bros, a leading global brand in the barbecue and grilling industry, is delighted to announce its joint venture with Beetroot Hospitality and confirms its plan to open eight dining outlets in the UAE by 2027.
+(MENAFN- Massive Media ME) Dubai, UAE, 23 January 2025, Massive Media: BBQ Bros, a leading global brand in the barbecue and grilling industry, is delighted to announce its joint venture with Beetroot Hospitality and confirms its plan to open eight dining outlets in the UAE by 2027.
 A Memorandum of Understanding for a first flagship location has been signed with an opening by August 2025 in Dubai Creek.

 The collaboration will leverage Beetroot Hospitality's extensive local market knowledge and operational expertise, facilitating the opening of several BBQ Bros outlets across prime locations.
 BBQ Bros UAE plans to expand into various segments of the food market, including pop-up locations, catering services for both private and public events, and participation in festivals.

-Managing Partners at Beetroot Hospitality, expressed their enthusiasm:“We believe that the UAE is the perfect market for the fun, cool, and BBQ lifestyle brand of BBQ Bros.
-With our insights into local preferences and trends, we are confident that we can adapt the BBQ Bros brand to resonate with UAE customers while maintaining the authenticity the brand is known for.”
+Antoine Massé and Alexander Suski, Managing Partners at Beetroot Hospitality, expressed their enthusiasm: "We believe that the UAE is the perfect market for the fun, cool, and BBQ lifestyle brand of BBQ Bros.
+With our insights into local preferences and trends, we are confident that we can adapt the BBQ Bros brand to resonate with UAE customers while maintaining the authenticity the brand is known for."

 The first BBQ Bros outlet is set to open in the Dubai Creek area by August 2025, with additional locations to follow.
 The menu will feature a diverse range of barbecue dishes, crafted with the finest ingredients and inspired by traditional grilling techniques from around the world.